I Bet You Think About Me

-"I Bet You Think About Me" (Note: Subtitled "(Taylor's Version) (from the Vault)") is a song by the American singer-songwriter Taylor Swift featuring harmony vocals from the American singer-songwriter Chris Stapleton.
-Swift wrote it with Lori McKenna in June 2011 and intended to include it on her fourth studio album, Red (2012).
-Although it did not make the cut, it was produced by Swift and Aaron Dessner for Reds re-recorded version, Red (Taylor's Version) (2021).
-Republic Records and MCA Nashville released the song to US country radio on November 15, 2021.
+"I Bet You Think About Me" (Note: Subtitled "(Taylor's Version) (from the Vault)") is a song by the American singer-songwriter Taylor Swift from her second re-recorded album, Red (Taylor's Version) (2021).
+Featuring Chris Stapleton, it is one of the album's "From the Vault" tracks that were intended for but excluded from Swift's 2012 studio album, Red.
+Swift wrote the song with Lori McKenna in June 2011 and produced it with Aaron Dessner.
+Republic Records and MCA Nashville released the track to country radio in the United States on November 15, 2021.

 "I Bet You Think About Me" is a country and folk-pop ballad with a harmonica-laced production that incorporates acoustic guitars, lap steel guitars, high-strung guitars, and a string section.
 Its tongue-in-cheek lyrics contrast the narrator's humble upbringing with an ex-lover's pretentious, high-class lifestyle.
 The accompanying music video, which marked Blake Lively's directorial debut, stars Swift as a woman who attempts to sabotage the wedding of her ex-boyfriend (Miles Teller).

 Music critics generally complimented the country production, songwriting, and Stapleton's vocals.
 "I Bet You Think About Me" peaked at number 22 on the Billboard Global 200 and entered on the charts in Australia, Canada, and the United States.
 The song was nominated for Best Country Song at the 65th Annual Grammy Awards, and the music video was nominated for Video of the Year at both the 57th Academy of Country Music Awards and 56th Annual Country Music Association Awards.